project8/honeybee/README.md

 }
 ```

-Down sampling can be done with `--resample[=INTERVAL[,REDUCER]]`:
+Each sensor is read out at its own timing, therefore data points are not (necessarily) aligned.
+In order to display the data in the table format (CSV), resampling is internally applied.
+Parameters to the resampler can be specified with the `--resample=[INTERVAL[,METHOD]]` option:
 ```
-$ ./install/bin/hb-get-data  --from=2022-03-04T22:00:00  --length=60   sccm.Inj  K.ThrmCpl  mbar.IG.MS  --resample=20,mean
+$ ./install/bin/hb-get-data  --from=2022-03-04T22:00:00  --length=60  --resample=20,mean   sccm.Inj  K.ThrmCpl  mbar.IG.MS
 DateTime,TimeStamp,sccm.Inj,K.ThrmCpl,mbar.IG.MS
 2022-03-04T22:00:10,1646431210,4.9995,507.491,6e-09
 2022-03-04T22:00:30,1646431230,4.9995,526.273,6e-09
 2022-03-04T22:00:50,1646431250,5.0005,544.147,6e-09
 ```

-Each sensor is read out at its own timing, therefore data points are not (necessarily) aligned.
-In order to output the data in the aligned table format, implicit resampling is applied; if `--resampling=INTERVAL` is not specified, the first column data defines the time buckets that are applied to the other columns.
-With `--series` option, each time-series data can be displayed without the implicit resampling:
+Both the resampler parameters are optional.
+If the interval parameter is not specified (or zero is given), the time buckets are determined automatically based on the majority of the input data intervals.
+The default reduction method is `middle`, which takes one data point closest to the center of each time bucket.
+By taking one data point (at most) from each time bucket, the fluctuations in the data is preserved.
+If this is not necessary, `mean` would be a better reduction method.

+If resampling is not necessary, each time-series data can be displayed individually with the `--series` option:
 ```
 $ ./install/bin/hb-get-data  --from=2022-03-04T22:00:00  --length=120   --series   sccm.Inj  K.ThrmCpl  mbar.IG.MS
 {